Code-Institute-Submissions/Visit-East-Cork/README.md

 ### 4.3 Device Testing

 I utilised Google Chrome's DevTools to test the responsivness of the website at different screen sizes throughout the project.
 Once the project was approximately 70% complete, I tested it using a Huawei P9 Lite and an Apple iPhone 11 mobile device and an Acer tablet device.
-The website worked well on both devices.
+The website worked well on all devices.
 I tested the desktop functionality of the Visit East Cork website on Google Chrome and Microsoft Edge.

 #### On screen sizes of tablet size and below: